GIM (Gas-assisted injection molding) was adopted in production in the 1980s.

 Reduce investment cost

-Because the injection pressure is low, the clamping pressure of injection molding machine can be reduced, and injection molding machines with smaller tonnage can be used.
+Because the injection pressure is low, the clamping pressure of the injection molding machine can be reduced, and injection molding machines with smaller tonnage can be used.

 Because the injection pressure is low, the manufacturing cost of the mold is reduced.